Bernard Gilpin: Attacks

-Royal Warrant for Apprehension

 Enraged at this defeat, Gilpin's enemies laid their complaint before Edmund Bonner, bishop of London, who secured a royal warrant for his apprehension.
-Upon this Gilpin prepared for martyrdom; and, having ordered his house-steward to provide him with a long garment, that he might go the more comely to the stake, he set out for London.
-Fortunately, however, for him, he broke his leg on the journey, and his arrival was thus delayed till the news of Queen Mary's death freed him from further danger.
+Upon this Gilpin prepared for martyrdom and ordered his house-steward to provide him with a long garment to appear more dignified if he was burned at the stake.
+He then set out for London but broke his leg on the journey, which delayed his arrival until Queen Mary was dead and her Protestant half-sister Elizabeth on the throne.

-He at once returned to Houghton-le-Spring, and there he continued to labour.

-See of Carlisle and Provostship of Queen's

-When the Roman Catholic bishop was deprived in 1560, Gilpin was offered the see of Carlisle, but he declined this honour.
-He also declined the provostship of Queen's College, Oxford, which was offered him in 1561.

 Hospitality

+He at once returned to Houghton-le-Spring, where he continued to labour in a ceaseless round of benevolent activity.
+When the Roman Catholic bishop of Carlisle was deprived in 1560, Gilpin was offered that see but declined it.

-At Houghton his course of life was a ceaseless round of benevolent activity.
-In June 1560 he entertained Cecil and Dr Nicholas Wotton on their way to Edinburgh.
+In June that year he entertained Cecil and Dr Nicholas Wotton on their way to Edinburgh.

 His hospitable manner of living was the admiration of all.
-His living was a comparatively rich one, his house was better than many bishops palaces, and his position was that of a clerical magnate.
+His living was a comparatively rich one, including a house better than many bishops' palaces, and his position was that of a clerical magnate.
 In his household he spent every fortnight forty bushels of corn, twenty bushels of malt and an ox, besides a proportional quantity of other kinds of provisions.
 Strangers and travellers found a ready reception; and even their horses were treated with so much care that it was humorously said that, if one were turned loose in any part of the country, it would immediately make its way to the rector of Houghton.

+Parish and beyond

 Every Sunday from Michaelmas till Easter was a public day with Gilpin.
 For the reception of his parishioners he had three tables well covered, one for gentlemen, the second for husbandmen, the third for day-laborers; and this piece of hospitality he never omitted, even when losses or scarcity made its continuance difficult.

-Grammar School
+Among his parishioners he was looked up to as a judge, and did great service in preventing lawsuits amongst them.
+If an industrious man suffered a loss, he delighted to make it good; if the harvest was bad, he was liberal in the remission of tithes.

 He built and endowed a grammar-school at a cost of upwards of £500, educated and maintained a large number of poor children at his own charge, and provided the more promising pupils with means of studying at the universities.
 So many young people flocked to his school that there was not accommodation for them in Houghton, and he had to fit up part of his house as a boarding establishment.
-The school continues today in the form of Kepier School.
+One of his pupils at the school (which continues today as Kepier School) was George Carleton, Bishop of Chichester (1619–1628).